Geertruidenberg: Government

-The mayor of Geertruidenberg is Willemijn van Hees (VVD) and she was appointed mayor by the Dutch monarch, like all mayors in the Netherlands.
-The three aldermen of Geertruidenberg are Kevin van Oort (Groenlinks/D66), Adriaan de Jongh (CDA),and Bert van den Kieboom (Uw 3 Kernen).
-Together, the mayor and the aldermen form the College van Burgemeester en Wethouders, which is supported by the city's secretary Richard Nagtzaam.
+The mayor of Geertruidenberg is Marian Witte who, like all mayors in the Netherlands, was appointed by the Dutch monarch.
+She is supported by four aldermen who, with the mayor, form the College van Burgemeester en Wethouders.

-The city council is elected every four years during municipal elections, at the same time as in most other municipalities of the Netherlands.
+The city council is elected every four years, at the same time as most other Dutch municipalities.
 The 19 members of the city council assemble ten times per year for public meetings in the city hall in Raamsdonksveer.
-The council members come from eight political parties, three local and five national (2014):
+The council members come from seven political parties, four local and three national (2022):